Reds vs. Nationals Player Props Betting Odds

 |0

-Bet on player props for Lane Thomas, C.J.
-Abrams or other Nationals players with BetMGM.
+Bet on player props for Lane Thomas, Joey Meneses or other Nationals players with BetMGM.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.